 Media Message Template

-Media templates are pre-approved by WhatsApp and must be created either through the Digital Engagement Platform or via the WhatsApp Business API.
-Once approved, they can be used through the SFTP integration by uploading JSON files that reference the template name, language, and associated placeholders.
+Media message templates are pre-approved by WhatsApp and must be created either through the Communications Platform or via the WhatsApp Business API.
+Once approved, they can be used through the SFTP integration by uploading JSON files that reference the message template name, language, and associated placeholders.

 Key features of Media Message Templates